 - It helps employees and organizations to improve work productivity

 - It helps the company to improve their quality of services and thus helps in customer retention.

 Disadvantages of Training Needs Analysis

 - Training need analysis can be a time-consuming process as it includes a lot of assessments and surveys.

 - Training need analysis can be a costly affair for the company as often tired party is hired to conduct the training need analysis

-- The low response rate of the employees to the internal surveys can have negative impact on effectiveness of the training need analysis
+- The low response rate of the employees to the internal surveys can have a negative impact on the effectiveness of the training need analysis

 - Many times when the long process of training needs analysis is completed the management is no longer looking to fulfill the same business goals.

-- Employees often hesitate to provide the honest response on self assessment which can affect the result of training needs analysis.
+- Employees often hesitate to provide an honest response on self-assessment which can affect the result of training needs analysis.